-Now skim the prayer ahead of time to get the main idea, then put Prayers from the Heart in front of you and read as you go.
+Now skim the prayer ahead of time to get the main idea, then put the Prayers from the Heart book in front of you and read as you go.

 - 1. Begin by telling your child now is a good time to pray.

 - 2. When ready, discuss a Bible verse so your child knows what God wants him or her to do.

 - 3. The Brainstorming Together step is next.
 Explain that the two of you are going to think about some things to share with God.
-Then ask one of the several questions that are provided.
+Then ask one or more of the questions that are provided.
 Remember to pause to let your child to think, then praise your child/preteen’s ideas.

 - 5. Finally, reassure your child that God heard his or her prayer.

 Get started now.
 Find one of the easy prayers.
 Pray this prayer with your child.

 Keep the entire prayer-time brief (2-4 minutes).
 Taking time each day is more important than completing a prayer.
 Eventually your child’s attention span will lengthen and you will become more comfortable with this new method of teaching your child to pray.